Life on Fire

 Life on Fire is a six-part television documentary series, created in 2009–12, about volcanoes.
 It was directed by Bertrand Loyer, Jacques Bedel, and François de Riberolles and was produced by Saint Thomas Productions of Marseille between 2009 and 2012.
-It was narrated by Jeremy Irons.
+It was narrated by Jacques Gamblin.
 The series was first broadcast in France as Le Peuple des Volcans, and had its American première on PBS on 2 January 2013.